 Valencia region, in East Spain, is considered one of the most diverse European areas for butterflies in all Europe.
 A staggering 159 species of butterflies have been recorded.
 That means 70% of all the species found in the Iberian Peninsula.

 The key of this diversity is due to its variety of habitats.
 In the South and West, the climate is much dryer, with a semi-desert habitat.
 Here we find some beautiful butterflies from the Euchloe genera, i.e. Green-striped white (Euchloe belemia), Portuguese dappled white (Euchloe tagis) and Western dappled white (Euchloe crameri).
 In addition, in the same area but close to the cereal crops where the larva host plants grow, we can see the Sooty orange-tip (Zegris eupheme).

-During April, if we visit the Mediterranean scrubland we might find a nice variety of Lycaenidae such as: Panoptes blue (Pseudophilotes panoptes) or the stunning Adoni’s blue (Polyommatus bellargus).
+During March/April, if we visit the Mediterranean scrubland we might find a nice variety of Lycaenidae such as: Panoptes blue (Pseudophilotes panoptes) or the stunning Adoni’s blue (Polyommatus bellargus).
 In addition, we can see the colourful Provence hairstreak (Tomares ballus), Black-eyed blue (Glaucopsyche melanops) and Panoptes blue (Pseudophilotes panoptes).
-Other species we might encounter include Spanish festoon (Zerynthia rumina) and Moroccan orange tit (Anthocharis euphenoides) and the beautiful Green hairstreak (Callophrys rubi).
+Other species we might encounter include Spanish festoon (Zerynthia rumina), Provence orange tit (Anthocharis euphenoides) and the beautiful Green hairstreak (Callophrys rubi).

 In the valleys, are found mainly 3 different groups of butterflies.
 The first group is formed by species with a marked Ethiopian origin; Two-tailed Pasha (Charaxes jasius), Mediterranean skipper (Gegenes nostrodamus) and African grass blue (Zizeeria knysna), being the three of them more abundant towards the end of the summer.
 The second group are butterflies with a migratory tendency: Desert orange tip (Colotis evagore) and Plain tiger (Danaus chrysippus) which is very common species in marshes.
 Finally, the third group is for the invasive species such as the Geranium bronze (Cacyreus marshalli).